 Say hello to digital marketing – marketing that exists online.

-At Spotted Fox, a digital marketing company, we are passionate about being experts in all things digital marketing.
+At Spotted Fox Digital, a digital marketing agency in Kennewick, WA, we are passionate about being experts in all things digital marketing.
 With that, however, we get a lot of questions from business owners who are experts in their own fields who want to learn more about digital marketing, especially when it comes to their own business.
 So, we decided to provide this blog post as a resource.
 So let’s jump into it!

 Traditional marketing is any type of marketing that isn’t online.
 This includes print like flyers and newspapers, radio, direct mail, phone, and outdoor advertising like posters and billboards.